julie-forman-kay-lab/IDPConformerGenerator/docs/installation.rst

 MC-SCE on top of the `idpconfgen` Python environment.
 First, install IDPConfGen as described above.
 Next, follow these steps::

-    cd
+    # deactivate idpconfgen environment
+    conda deactivate

-    # clone MC-SCE, navigate to a folder of your preference
+    # navigate to a folder of your preference and clone MC-SCE
+    # it can be inside the IDPCG github folder
     git clone https://github.com/THGLab/MCSCE

-    # Install MC-SCE on top of idpconfgen
+    # Install MC-SCE on top of idpconfgen enviroment
     cd MCSCE
     conda env update --file requirements.yml --name idpconfgen

-    # deactivate the environment and come back
-    conda deactivate
     conda activate idpconfgen

     # install MC-SCE within the `idpconfgen` environment
-    python setup.py develop --no-deps

-    # navigate back to the idpconfgen github folder and re-run
     python setup.py develop --no-deps

 Now, if you choose the flag :code:`-scm mcsce` in ``idpconfgen build`` command,